 If evaporated milk is unavailable, you may substitute dairy cream for an equally rich tasting fudge.

 Boil to a soft stage the sugar, milk, chocolate, and butter.
 Remove from heat.
 Add vanilla and peanut butter.
 Beat until thick and spread in a buttered dish.

 The Times Cook Book, No. 2 (1905)

 Two cups granulated sugar, 1 cup chopped nuts, no water, slow fire.
 Put a layer of very finely chopped nuts in a greased platter or dish, 1/4 inch thick.
 Put sugar over slow fire — it melts very slowly, then gets hard in lumps and melts again.

 When entirely free from lumps or grains, remove and pour over nuts, stirring as you pour.
 When cool divide in squares.

 Wash dates thoroughly, dry them and remove stones.
 Fill the hollow dates with a little peanut butter.
 Press into shape and roll in confectioners' sugar.

-These are some of the earliest peanut butter fudge recipes ever published.
-Did you know that peanut butter was not mentioned in nineteenth-century recipes as it had yet to be invented?
+These are some of the earliest recipes for peanut butter fudge ever published.
+Did you know that peanut butter was not mentioned in nineteenth-century recipes, as it had yet to be invented?

-Although the "Process of Preparing Nut Meal" was patented by the Kellogg brothers in Battle Creek, Michigan, in 1895, and peanut butter was first sold as a snack food at the Universal Exposition in St. Louis, in 1904, it wasn't until the early 1920s that creamy, smooth peanut butter as we know it was first introduced.
+The "Process of Preparing Nut Meal" had been patented by the Kellogg brothers in Battle Creek, Michigan, in 1895, and peanut butter was first sold as a snack food at the Universal Exposition in St. Louis, in 1904.